Convexity Adjusted Duration Calculator: Precise Bond Risk Assessment Tool

 Where:

-• t = time to each cash flow
+• t = time period of each cash flow

 • n = total number of cash flows